 PCM can mean something slightly different in a long-term lease.
 If you rent an apartment for a year, the landlord will usually calculate the PCM rent by dividing the annual rent by 12.
 This means that you will pay a bit more per day in February, which has only 28 days, but a bit less in months that contain 31 days rather than 30.
 Landlords don't typically make you pay extra for the 31st day in an annual lease but may ask you to do so in a temporary lodging situation.

-Before signing either type of contract, you will pay a deposit and a cleaning fee, both of which may be refunded at the end of the lease if all leasing conditions have been met.
+Before signing either type of contract, you will pay a deposit and a cleaning fee.
+You may get both of these fees back at the end of the lease if you met all the lease terms and conditions and left the property free of any damage.
 Read all rental contracts carefully, especially if you're in a foreign country, before signing.

-Benefits of PCM
+Benefits of PCM Rent

 Limitations of PCM Rent